Do we really need all these supplements – all this stuff?

 Well, you can skip the rest of this page.
 Here’s your answer:

-If everyone reads the the same advertisement for (let us say) Scottish midge enhanced milk juice-
+If everyone is persuaded by my advertisement for Scottish midge enhanced milk juice-

 “a highly nutritious organic nutriceutical with the ability to promote a voracious sexual appetite and excellent antioxidant qualities tempered only by a slight deficiency in protein, which can be compensated for by taking milk juice from the South African warthog flea, also available here”

 Let’s also not forget that some people have:

 Any one of these can make a huge difference to whether you need a supplement.

 Some people have better genes which enable their bodies to maintain better health even when deprived of the ideal resources.